20 Things You May Not Have Known About Wisconsin

 -

-Soviet satellite Sputnik IV fell out of orbit in 1962 and while most of it burned up on re-entry, a 20-pound piece of debris crashed to the ground in Manitowoc.
-The original piece of Sputnik was returned to the Soviets but the Rahr-West Art Museum has a replica of it on display and Manitowoc celebrates Sputnikfest each September.
+Soviet satellite Sputnik IV fell out of orbit in 1962, and while most of it burned up on re-entry, a 20-pound piece of debris crashed to the ground in the city of Manitowoc.
+The original piece of Sputnik was returned to the Soviets, but the Rahr-West Art Museum has a replica on display, and Manitowoc celebrates the anniversary with Sputnikfest each September.

 -